 All of my guests! (episodes 41-61): Nenna / Ralph / Peter / Jasmine / Tiffany / Taylor / Michelle / Camille Eddy / Neena / Flor / Brittany / Kofi / Dr. Daniels / NBee / Zaakirah / Nivi / Alec / B. / Camille Kauer / Devonna / Katrina

-In place of the lesson or advice that I usually try to end these reflective episodes with, I decided to share an affirmation that was inspired by a line I read in playwright Lynn Nottage's feature in the Well-Read Black Girl anthology: You can be rewarded for leaning into your passion!
+In place of the lesson or advice that I usually try to end these reflective episodes with, I decided to share a new affirmation of mine that was inspired by playwright Lynn Nottage's feature in the Well-Read Black Girl anthology: You can be rewarded for leaning into your passion!

 Thanks for another year!
 I'm not stopping!
 Be back on July 7th!